-Table 4.1 Recommended minimum number of injury reporting hospitals according to population size of the respective countries.
+Table 4.1Recommended minimum number of injury reporting hospitals according to population size of the respective countries.

-Population of Countries Recommended no.

-country of IDB hospitals

-Less than 3 Mio.
-LU, EE, MT, CY, IS, LI, ME, SI, LV 3

-3-12 Mio.
-DK, IE, FI, AT, HR, SE, LT, MK, SK, BG, HU, NO, RS, BE, 5
+Population of country Countries Recommended no. of IDB hospitals Less than 3 Mio.
+LU, EE, MT, CY, IS, LI, ME, SI, LV 3 3-12 Mio.
+DK, IE, FI, AT, HR, SE, LT, MK, SK, BG, HU, NO, RS, BE, CZ, EL, PT 5 12-40 Mio.

-CZ, EL, PT

-12-40 Mio.
-NL, PL, RO 7

 More than 40 Mio.
-DE, FR, IT, UK, TR, ES 9
+NL, PL, RO DE, FR, IT, UK, TR, ES 7 9

-For some countries with regions like UK, Germany and Spain, it may not be possible to get a representative sample for the whole country.
+For some countries with autonomous regions like UK, Germany and Spain, it may not be possible to get a representative sample for the whole country.
 Instead it may be possible to get a representative sample of a region.
 It is then possible to calculate extrapolated numbers and incidence rates for this region using the methods shown below.
 This incidence rate may then be the "best guess" for the national incidence rate.